hapax/hapax.github.io/assets/simple-physics.md

 \text{answer} \propto \text{factor}^p.
 $$

-Importantly, we are ignoring all the other factors, and not just dimensionless numbers, which is why we use the symbol $\propto$.
+Importantly, the symbol $\propto$ we are ignoring all the other factors and not just dimensionless numbers.
 Sometime, we can nail down a proportionality relation, and in particular the *scaling exponent* $p$, without considering any other factors.